dexidp/dex/docs/enhancements/cel-expressions-2026-02-28.md

 | `request.redirect_uri` | `string` |

 **`ClaimsVariable()`** — the `claims` variable for raw upstream claims as `map(string, dyn)`.

+**Typing strategy:**

+`identity` and `request` use `cel.ObjectType` with explicitly declared fields.
+This gives compile-time type checking: a typo like `identity.emial` is rejected at config load time rather than silently evaluating to null in production — critical for an auth system where a misconfigured policy could lock users out.

+`claims` remains `map(string, dyn)` because its shape is genuinely unknown — it carries arbitrary upstream IdP data.

 #### Compatibility Guarantees